mikumikudice/ghost/README.md

 >>> pineapple
 ```

+\* These methods can be used with strings, but instead of a dot it uses two dots

 ### Corpses
 An corpse is an external `.gh` file that is loaded inside the main file. (acts like the `dofile` in Lua).